Sandjan/knn-upscaler/README.md

 3. For the k best image patches, it takes the corresponding 4 pixels of the center pixel in the original image and calculates their average.
 These 4 pixels are now the resulting pixels in the upscaled version.

 For this reason, the complexity is O(n²) (n = number of pixels), which is very bad for image upscaling.
 Therefore, the upscaler has some parameters to speed it up, sometimes at the expense of quality.
-For this, it will not compare patches if the center pixel distance is already over a given threshold (--stop) and the assumption that similar structures are more likely to be found in the same area of the image (--area-size).
+For this, it will not compare patches if the center pixel distance is already over a given threshold (--stop) and assumes that similar structures are more likely to be found in the same area of the image (--area-size).